omeprazole (as magnesium) enteric-coated tablets

 - digoxin – a medicine used to treat heart problems.

 These medicines may be affected by Omeprazole Sandoz, or may affect how well it works.
 You may need to use different amounts of your medicine, or you may need to take different medicines.
+Your doctor can tell you what to do if you are taking any other medicines.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.